jainiresh/AI-SolveTheCase-Client/README.md

-*This is a submission for the [Nylas Challenge](https://dev.to/challenges/nylas): AI Expedition, and Galaxy Brain*
+*This is a submission for the [The Pinata Challenge ](https://dev.to/challenges/pinata)*

 ## What I Built and Why
-This is a full fledged crime investigation scenario simulation game, mocking a real life crime investigation, using AI and Nylas api's to give you a simulation of a real investigation scenario.
+This is a full fledged crime investigation scenario simulation game, mocking a real life crime investigation, using AI , Email apis and PINATA , managing file uploads and displays to give you a simulation of a real investigation scenario.

 Haven't each and everyone, dreamt about investigating and finding clues, leading to the ground breaking discovery of the villains/culprits, like the ones they show in the movies.